-After Iskul facilitated an action project for our students in August 2023, 34 of them, no longer shy and timid, felt empowered to propose 3 ideas as they believed that they could contribute to making their homes and Omadal environment clean from trash.
-The ideas were mainly done in the form of gotong-royong, but they specifically outlined 3 objective to get out of this project:
+After Iskul facilitated an action project for our students in August of 2023, 34 of them, no longer shy and timid, felt empowered to propose 3 ideas they believed would contribute to making their homes and Omadal cleaner.
+The plans were mainly done in the form of gotongroyong, but they specifically outlined 3 objective to get out of this project:

-First is to plan regular clean-up sessions to pick up litter and give their home the love it deserves.
-The first clean-up session saw 490kg of trash being brought out from Omadal!
-Second, to provide bins to the playground and set up a daily monitoring schedule to ensure that the bins are being used properly and the surroundings stay as clean as possible.
-Finally, to plan awareness campaigns that can encourage the entire community to get involved!
-During the gotong-royong, Iskul students roam the community, collectively perform gotong-royong by collecting litter, ensuring no area, even beneath buildings, is overlooked.
-They record the weight data of the collected trash before ingeniously preparing the bags into boats for transport.
+First is to plan regular clean-up sessions picking up litter, and give their home the love it deserves.
+The first clean-up session saw 490kg of trash brought out from Omadal!

+Second, to provide bins to the playground and set up a daily monitoring schedule ensuring the bins are being used properly and the surroundings stay as clean as possible.

+Finally, to plan awareness campaigns that encourage the entire community to get involved!

+During gotong-royong, students roam the community collecting litter, ensuring no area, even beneath buildings, is overlooked.
+They record the weight data of the collected trash before preparing the bags into boats for transport.

-These gotong-royong projects prove that Iskul students are committed to being the changemakers of their community, ensuring their environment is clean and safe.
+These gotong-royong projects prove Iskul students are committed to being changemakers, ensuring their environment is clean and safe.
 This is one of the ways they change the common narrative that imposes otherwise.

-Marine Corner: Educating the Community about Omadal's Ocean Iskul students have delved into a comprehensive Marine Stewardship Training program from September 2022 to September 2023, led by Adzmin Fatta from ReefCheck Malaysia.
+Marine Corner: Educating the Community about Omadal's Ocean

+Iskul students have delved into a comprehensive Marine Stewardship Training program from September 2022 to September 2023, led by Adzmin Fatta from ReefCheck Malaysia.
 Through 12 modules, they mastered marine mapping, scientific names, and photography, fostering a profound connection to Omadal Island's marine life.

-The marine training has led to student-led initiatives that took place in October 2023 through a rigorous process of identifying the root causes of the marine lives they want to protect.
+The marine training led to student-led initiatives in October 2023 through a rigorous process of identifying the root causes of the marine lives they want to protect.
 9 students felt empowered to contribute and provide solutions to the marine problem by (i) creating a marine corner in Omadal to bring marine awareness to the residents and (ii) building a floating trash trap.